An epic exploration of Peru's diverse landscapes, cultures and history

 Each room is furnished with period antiques and has a fireplace and heated floors.
 Other hotel amenities include a library, restaurant, lounge, spa, butler services and Peruvian cooking classes.

-Your local expert guide will collect you from your hotel for a private tour of the city, starting out at the Santo Domingo convent monastery.
-This former colonial monastery was previously the Koricancha Temple, one of the most important temples devoted to the worship of the sun.
+Your expert guide will take you on a private tour of the city, starting at the Santo Domingo convent monastery which was previously the Koricancha Temple, devoted to the worship of the sun.
 According to the chronicles, it was covered in gold leaf and filled with golden representations of nature.
 Your next stop will be the Plaza de Armas and the Cathedral.
+You’ll also visit the remarkable Inca ruins just outside Cusco.

-The best way to cross the Andes from Cusco to Puno.
-The PeruRail Titicaca Train features an open-air observatory car, allowing you to take in the majestic views while enjoying the typical music and dances of the Peruvian highlands.
-During your trip, which takes ten and a half hours, you will have the chance to take panoramic pictures of some of the quintessential Andean landscapes, be entertained by traditional musicians and enjoy gourmet Peruvian cuisine.
+The best way to cross the Andes from Cusco to Puno, the PeruRail Titicaca Train features an open-air observatory car, allowing you to take in the majestic views while enjoying the typical music and dances of the Peruvian highlands.
+The journey takes ten and a half hours.

 Lake Titicaca